 - The right to present and cross-examine witnesses at the hearing.7

-The facts do not need to prove that the defendant is guilty beyond a reasonable doubt.
+The facts do not need to prove that you are guilty beyond a reasonable doubt.
 That determination is for the jury (or, in a bench trial, the judge).

 “As long as there is some evidence that supports probable cause, a judge cannot grant a 995 motion.11 Still it is often worth bringing the motion anyway.
 A 995 motion is an opportunity to highlight weaknesses in the prosecution’s case at an early stage.”

 Lack of probable cause and illegal commitment can arise in a number of situations.
-Some of the most common include (but are not limited to):
+Some of the most common include (but are not limited to) the following.

 Evidence of a crime may not be obtained by violating federal or California search and seizure laws.
-If the only evidence in the case came from an illegal search, the judge should grant the 995 motion.12
+If the only evidence in your case came from an unlawful search, the judge should grant the 995 motion.12

-Example: The police pull Bill over for a broken brake light on his car.
-During the stop, Bill is polite and cooperative.
-He does not seem intoxicated.
-But the police tell Bill to open his trunk.
-Inside they find a bag of cocaine.
-Bill is arrested and charged with Health and Safety Code 11350, possession of a controlled substance and Health and Safety Code 11351, possession of drugs for sale.
+Example: The police pull Bill over for a broken brake light.
+He does not seem intoxicated, but the police tell Bill to open his trunk.
+Inside they find a bag of cocaine and arrest him for possession with intent to sell.

-But the police had no probable cause to suspect Bill of a crime.
-So ordering him to open his trunk was illegal.
-If there is no other evidence, the preliminary hearing judge should not set the case for trial.
-If they do, however, Bill’s California criminal defense attorney should be able to prevail on a 995 motion.13
+Here, the police had no probable cause to suspect Bill of a crime.
+So ordering him to open his trunk was unlawful.
+The preliminary hearing judge should not set the case for trial.
+If they do, however, Bill should be prevail on a 995 motion.13

-The prosecution must introduce facts to support every element of the charges, including:
+The prosecution must introduce facts to support every element of your charges, including:

 - All elements of each felony charge,